andrii-hoienko/user-balance-management/README.md

 # User balance management

-## Description

-Detailed description of the project, including its background, goals, and any specific context relevant to understanding the project's purpose.

 ## Features

 - Endpoint for setting users' balance based on a map of user IDs and balances.